-To lock or release the lock, or to view who currently has the lock, the VPN administrator should go to the VPN Gateways>VPN #>VPN Lock or the Monitor>GUI Lock page.
+To lock or release the lock, or to view who currently has the lock, VPN administrators can go to VPN Gateways>SRA name>General>VPN Lock or Monitor>GUI Lock.

 Active Alarms

 If there are active alarms, this is displayed with the text "Notice: There are active alarms".
 To view active alarms (if any), click the Go To Alarms Page button.